 Disclosure, Privacy Act, and Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 Sections 6001, 6011, 6012(a), 6851, and their regulations require that you give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
-Section 6109 requires paid return preparers to provide their identifying number.
+Section 6109 requires you to provide your identifying number.